Skip to main content

 Activities are generated from Feature state plus broader state:

-availableActivity(feature, actor, location) =
+availableActivity(feature, actor, territory) =

 feature exists